 Freeze and the Tuohy family have known each other for quite some time.
 Freeze, in fact, was Oher’s high school coach at Briarcrest Christian School in Memphis, Tennessee.
 He even made a cameo in The Blind Side.

 “Even as a young kid, people were drawn to him, and he had the kind of personality that you knew he was going to be successful at whatever he did,” Freeze told ESPN of Tuohy Jr. “He had some other options, so we’re excited to get him here at Liberty and get started.”

 According to Tuohy Jr.’s Instagram account, he was dating “Wheel of Fortune” host Pat Sajak‘s daughter Maggie Sajak as recently as March 29, 2020.
 Apparently, it’s become a coronavirus relationship.

 “A lot of people meet their girlfriends online and then date in real life.
 Thanks to the ‘rona, I met mine in real life, now we just date online (and FaceTime audio).
 Happy one month or whatever, @maggiesajak,” he wrote on Instagram.

 Maggie Sajak is Pat and Lesly Brown Sajak’s daughter.
 She’s a country singer signed to AO Recordings and graduated from Princeton University.
-Earlier this year, she filled in for Vanna White on the show as the letter turner.
+In 2020, she filled in for Vanna White on the show as the letter turner.
 White hosted it while Pat Sajak was recovering from surgery.

 “Throwback to the good old days when we could go in public! oh also, in the words of @sjtuohy, happy one month or whatever,” she wrote on Instagram in March 2020.